-We visited the Museo di Roma in Trastevere a few days ago for the exhibits on photography from back when it was an art practiced with harsh chemicals and odd hand gestures under the enlarger lens that brought a picture to life.
+One of the surprise delights of Trastevere for Martha and I was a visit to the Museo di Roma in Trastevere to see the exhibits on photography from back when it was an art practiced with harsh chemicals and odd hand gestures under the enlarger lens that brought a picture to life.
 The exhibits were:

 - Paul Strand & Walter Rosenblum.
 Corrispondenze elettive